-Contact [ INSERT LAW FIRM NAME ] for a complimentary post-death estate review
+Contact the Gill Law Firm for a complimentary post-death estate review

-If you’re ready to get started with the probate process after the passing of a loved one, please contact our experienced [ Insert County ] County probate attorneys at [ Insert Phone Number ] or use this link to schedule a complimentary 15-minute consultation [ Insert Link To Your Scheduler ] to help determine your next best steps.
+If you’re ready to get started with the probate process after the passing of a loved one, please contact our experienced Georgia attorneys at (404) 872-0099 or schedule a complimentary 15-minute consultation to help determine your next best steps.
 We are here in service to making this all as easy as possible on you.

 During this appointment, we will answer all of your questions about probate and guide you and your family through the next best steps.
 We are committed to helping you administer your loved one’s estate as quickly and efficiently as possible, and look forward to relieving any administrative or legal burdens you may face during this time of loss.